There’s a new buzzword in town and it’s the “digital nomad”.

 Want to make the leap and move somewhere you’ve always been dreaming about?

-Matthew and I have always wanted to see if we’d like living in Greece.
+Matthew and I have always wanted to see if we’d like living in Athens or other parts of Greece.
 Ever since our honeymoon, we have been obsessed with this beautiful country and its culture, food and scenery.
 But it’s hard to tell if you actually like a place without living like a local for a couple of months, right?
 With rose-colored glasses, we saw Greece as this dream place but could we actually live there?!
 We wouldn’t know…

 …With a digital nomad visa, you can test the waters and see if you can actually settle in a country well.
 More than that, you can also just use this visa to live (and work online) in a dream country for longer than 90 days!